eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 This will not change anything in most cases.
 If a configuration file in a subdirectory has `plugins` defined, the plugins will be loaded from the subdirectory (or ancestor directories that include the current working directory if not found).

-If you are using a config file of a shared location via `--config` option, the plugins the config file declare will be loaded from the shared location.
+This means that if you are using a config file from a shared location via `--config` option, the plugins that the config file declare will be loaded from the shared config file location.

 **To address:** Install plugins to the proper place or add `--resolve-plugins-relative-to .` option to override this change.